Muppet1856/Hello_World_CF_Worker_D1/README.md

 ## Worker behavior in depth

 The Worker extracts request metadata to describe where the greeting was served from, escapes all HTML to avoid injection, and gracefully falls back when the database is unavailable.
 Errors return a styled HTML diagnostic page rather than a bare JSON payload so incidents are easier to spot when browsing directly.
-Customize the message by setting:

-- `DEFAULT_GREETING` – Controls the fallback message when D1 cannot be reached.
-- `SITE_TITLE` – Updates the HTML title and heading.

 See `src/README.md` for notes on replacing the demo Worker with your own implementation.